GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 The students should notice how bad the performance is and create achievable SLOs based on the current perfomance.
 For example if the chat latency p99 is around 9 seconds, it is realistic to bring it down to around 5 seconds, and NOT < 1 second.

-#### Getting Started

 This is a challenging exercise.
 The last SLO needs to be implmenting using the API as the GCP Monitoring UI for SLIs doesn't allow you to define different metrics in the numerator and denominator.
-Here is the command for it that needs to be run in a terminal.
+Here is the command for it that needs to be run in a terminal to create all the SLOs.

 - Create Access token and service